agudu50/Currency-Converter/README.md

-🌍 Currency Converter App

-A React + Tailwind CSS project

 📌 Project Overview

-The Currency Converter App allows users to convert amounts between different currencies using real-time exchange rates from a public currency API.
-Users can also save favorite currency pairs for quick access.
-The app is built with React (Vite) and styled using Tailwind CSS, focusing on a clean UI, responsiveness, and accurate conversions.
+The Currency Converter App enables users to convert amounts between multiple currencies using real-time exchange rate data from a public currency API.
+Users can explore live market rates, view trends, and save favorite currency pairs for quick access.

+The application is built with React (Vite) and styled using Tailwind CSS, focusing on:

+Clean, modern UI

+Responsive design

+Accurate, real-time currency conversion

+Smooth user experience

 🛠️ Tech Stack